In the last few years, there have been rumors of a Clueless 2 happening but it doesn't look like Alicia Silverstone would return.

-Before we talk about Clueless 2 we have to talk about the original from 1995.
-That starred Alicia Silverstone in one of her most popular roles as Cher Horowitz, who lives in a Beverly Hills mansion with her widowed father Mel.
+Before we learn more about the talks of Clueless 2, let’s discuss the original Clueless, which came out in 1995.
+It starred Alicia Silverstone, in one of her most popular roles, as Cher Horowitz, a teenager living in a Beverly Hills mansion with her widowed father Mel.
 Cher, along with her bestie Dionne, attends Bronson Alcott High School.
 Both girls are attractive, very wealthy, and very popular.

 The story of Clueless follows Cher and her superficial ways, how she uses her school standing to get what she wants, and how she ultimately turns from a vapid, clueless individual into a caring human being who actually finds love in the strangest of places.

 Silverstone played Cher to a tee (“as if!”), encompassing the mood and character of the time completely, as did her co-stars.
 It was a great movie, written and directed by Amy Heckerling, whose credits also include Fast Times at Ridgemont High, National Lampoon’s European Vacation, and Look Who’s Talking.
 Heckerling definitely knows how to work comedy.

 The movie thrust Silverstone into the spotlight, but the question remains, do we need Clueless 2?
 Well, it obviously needed something because the movie kicked off a TV spin-off sitcom, a series of 21 youth books, a musical, and now GIANT FREAKIN ROBOT talking about a potential sequel.